Holland Land Office: Building

 The building is located on the south side of West Main between Ellicott and Thomas Avenues on the north, two blocks west of the county courthouse and the commercial center of downtown Batavia.
 To the west is the Oak Street (New York State Route 98) intersection.

 Tonawanda Creek is to the south.
 The office occupies a narrow strip of land between it and the street.
 On its east the creek comes closer to West Main, leaving only enough room for a sidewalk; a parking lot is located on the west between the building and Oak Street.
-Across West Main is another parking lot, houses and a Dunkin' Donuts.
+Across West Main is another parking lot, houses and a commercial building.
 The area is level, part of the creek's former flood plain.

 The land office building itself is a one-and-a-half–story limestone structure with a 47 by 36 ft main block topped with an asphalt-shingled gabled roof.
 A wooden pedimented entrance portico projects from the north (front) elevation, and two additions are located to the southwest.
 One is a small one-story cinder block connector to the other, a large L-shaped timber frame wing with about 12 ft between it and the main block.

 Four round stone columns support the pediment, where a denticulated cornice frames an entablature faced in clapboard.
 Below the cornice are black letters spelling out "Holland Land Office Museum" on the plain frieze.
 The two six-over-six double-hung sash windows on either side of the main entrance have louvered shutters with stone sills and splayed lintels.
 Recessed panels top each window on the upper story.

 On either side of the pediment small gabled dormer windows with eight-over-eight double-hung sash pierce the roof.
 Side fenestration consists of two windows similar to the front windows at ground level, two small windows on the second floor and a fanlight at the gable apex.
 The roofline has an overhanging eave with a continuation of the denticulation on the pediment.

 Smooth round pilasters frame the recessed main entrance, topped by a rounded fanlight.
 It opens into a central hall.
 There is one room on the east and two on the west.
 Both are used as exhibit space.
 There are eight wall vaults, originally used to store records.
 One has its original 10 ft metal door.
 Steel I-beams have been added to support the roof, and braces are visible in the west parlor.
 The upper stories are used for office and exhibit space, as are the additions.